Ajay-Soni-CU/PyNotebook-Site/README.md

-# 🚀 JupyterLab Interface — Browser-Based Python Notebook with AI Assistant 🤖
+# 🚀 PyNotebook Site — Browser-Based Python Notebook with AI Assistant 🤖

 A revolutionary, **fully functional JupyterLab implementation** that runs entirely in your browser — enhanced with **AI-powered code completion** and an **intelligent assistant** for real-time programming support.
 Experience the fusion of **Python**, **WebAssembly**, and **Artificial Intelligence**, all within a seamless, elegant interface.